FRC5190/Training/P02/Readme.md

 # Programming Lesson 02 - Hello world

-In this lesson, we will deploy our first program to the Robot and make it print "Hello world".
-By the time you complete this lesson, you will understand the following:
+In this lesson, we will deploy our first program to the Robot to print "Hello world".
+By the time you complete this lesson, you will learn about:

-* Ensure that the robot has the correct software to run your programs
+* Ensuring that the robot has the correct software to run your programs
 * Basic structure of a FRC program
-* Use GradleRio to build and deploy your program
+* Using GradleRio to build and deploy your program
-* Tele-operated and autonomous modes of the robot
+* Teleop and autonomous modes of the robot
-* Use the FRC Driver Station to connect to the robot and switch between the two modes
+* Using the FRC Driver Station to connect to the robot and switch between the two modes
-* Run timed operations on the robot
+* Running timed operations on the robot

-Before beginning this lesson, make sure that you have completed all the steps in [P01](../P01/readme.md).
+Before beginning this lesson, make sure that you have completed all the steps in [P01](../P01).
 Also, you need a FRC robot that you can work with.
 For the purpose of this lesson, all that is needed in your robot is a roboRIO controller, power supply, and a wireless network router.
 You won't really be driving the robot in this lesson, and hence won't need any motors or drive train yet.

 ## Connecting to roboRIO

 FRC robots use Network Instrument's [roboRIO](https://forums.ni.com/t5/FIRST-Robotics-Competition/roboRIO-Details-and-Specifications/ta-p/3494658) to run your programs and to communicate with all the hardware of the robot.
 In this section you will connect from your laptop's FRC Driver Station to the roboRIO controller using the robot's wireless router.

-1. Switch on your FRC robot, and wait for a few minutes for its wireless network to be ready.
-Someone on your team should have already wired up the wireless network router to the roboRIO.
-And, your laptop should discover the wireless network.
+1. Switch on your FRC robot, and wait for a few minutes for its wireless network to be ready and for your laptop to discover that network.
 Connect your laptop to the robot's wireless network.
 Note that when your laptop is connected to the wireless network of the robot, it won't have any Internet access.

 1. Launch FRC Driver Station on your laptop.
-The Driver Station should automatically connect to the robot's wireless network.
+The Driver Station should automatically connect to the robot.
 The primary indication of this is that you will see the robot's battery voltage appear on your Driver Station.
 If this does not happen, check one of the following:

      * Check whether your laptop is connected to the robot's wireless network.
      * Check if your firewall is blocking the connection by disabling the firewall.